byu-oit/handel-codepipeline/docs/getting-started/handel-codepipeline-file.rst

 In addition, you must specify a top-level *name* field, which is a string you choose for the overall name of your application.

 Each phase then has additional parameters that are specific to the phase type.
-See the [[Pipeline Phase Types]] section for information on each phase type.
+See the :ref:`supported-phase-types` section for information on each phase type.

 ..
 IMPORTANT::